natecurtiss/mirage/README.md

 ## Mirage

-A small 2D game engine written in 24 hours, because why not?
-It's definitely not perfect but it's usable and it's the first complete game engine I've ever made.
+**Mirage is a small 2D game engine written in 24 hours, because why not?** It's definitely not perfect but it's usable and it's the first complete game engine I've ever made.

 ## Specifications